kframework/c-semantics/semantics/README.md

    Because "rule` `" and "when` `" are both 5 characters, indents of 5 spaces make things line up very prettily.

-3. I don't usually name rules.
-Naming each individual rule seems a bit too tedious and the names seem to end up being rather ugly and uninformative ("-pre", "-post", "-done", "-aux", etc.).
-[Some mechanism for naming "groups" of rules might be a nice feature, though.]

-4. I avoid plurals in module names, unless there might be confusion otherwise.
+3. I avoid plurals in module names, unless there might be confusion otherwise.
    E.g., `C-EXPRESSION-FUNCTION-CALL` instead of `C-EXPRESSIONS-FUNCTION-CALLS`, but `C-EXPRESSION-MEMBERS` might be ok.

-5. I think of syntax modules somewhat like C header files. `MYMODULE-SYNTAX` should contain the interface of a module (i.e., only "public" syntax productions -- cf. symbols with external linkage in C).
+4. I think of syntax modules somewhat like C header files. `MYMODULE-SYNTAX` should contain the interface of a module (i.e., only "public" syntax productions -- cf. symbols with external linkage in C).
 Generally, when module `A` uses syntax productions that are defined by module `B`, module